inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-2.md

 }
 ```

-Following the same steps we took to [run our preconfigured "base case"](#running-our-base-case) above,
+Following the same steps we took to[run our preconfigured "base case"] above, we will see that
-this simulation should take around **30 minutes** to run, generating roughly _300 MB of data_
+this simulation should take around **30 minutes** to run, and generates roughly _300 MB of data_
 from _601 frames_.
-While tweaking our "base case" to increase particle count gave
-us more detailed data, it also meant waiting 30 minutes for a single run simulating
-4 seconds of fluid dynamics.
-If we're aiming to run 10,000 or even 20,000
-variations of our "base case" to have a large enough dataset, we're looking
+If we're aiming to run 10,000 or even 20,000 variations of our "base case" using the current hardware option, then we will have to wait for many thousands hours to achieve a large-enough dataset.
-at an astronomical number of computation hours!
-To speed this up, choosing more
-powerful computational resources becomes an essential step.

-## Up Next: Choosing more Powerful Hardware

-In this step, we've learned how to set up our "base case" simulation and configure
-its parameters.
-Next, we'll dive into how we can speed things up and keep the waiting
-to a minimum, particularly as we tweak the parameters to simulate a much higher
-particle count.
-Through our API, we'll explore available resources, their cost,
-and learn how to choose the right machine setup for our needs.

-See you in the [next one]({% post_url 2024-03-13-api-synthetic-data-generation-3 %})!
+To speed this up, we will defintely need to choose much more powerful computational resources to run the required number of simulation.
+Fortunatelly, this is extrmely easy to do using the Inductiva API.